 Remember, each plant will need a space of about 2’ feet surrounding it.

 Because this plant holds water, it is quite attractive to pests such as gnats.

-It may also attract mosquitoes, and if rot sets in or the plant is otherwise compromised scale and mealybugs will invade.
+It may also attract mosquitoes, and if rot sets in or the plant are otherwise compromised, scale and mealybugs will invade.

-Again, because this plant likes high humidity and holds water, it is also subject to fungal diseases such as leaf spot, rust disease, crown rot, and root rot.
+Again, because this plant likes high humidity and holds water, it is also subject to fungal diseases such as leaf spots, rust diseases, crown rot, and root rot.

 Bromeliads tend to be safe.
 Always handle with care and wash up afterward.
 For details, read our article Is The Bromeliad Plant Poisonous?

 Is the plant considered invasive?

 These delicate plants are not invasive, even in areas where they are winter-hardy.

 Silver Vase Plant is most often kept as a houseplant.